 What are some things I need to know or do while I take Actonel and Calcium?

-- Tell all of your health care providers that you take Actonel and Calcium.
+- Tell all of your health care providers that you take Actonel and Calcium (risedronate and calcium).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Very bad swallowing tube (esophagus) problems like irritation, swelling, ulcers, and bleeding have happened with this medicine.
+- Very bad swallowing tube (esophagus) problems like irritation, swelling, ulcers, and bleeding have happened with Actonel and Calcium (risedronate and calcium).
 Talk with the doctor.

 - Worsening of asthma has happened in people taking drugs like this one.
 Talk with the doctor.